Islanders (professional wrestling): Heel run

 In between feuds, the Islanders appeared at the very first Survivor Series.
 They were part of the 10 team survivor Tag Team elimination match.
 While Haku lay on the mat during the match, Dynamite Kid of the British Bulldogs attempted a falling headbutt from the top rope; to help sell Haku as a tough wrestler and the Islanders as a championship-contending team, announcer Jesse Ventura immediately pointed out Dynamite Kid's mistake in mentioning, "Oh, no, you don't want to butt heads with these South Sea Island Boys."
-Dynamite Kid was practically knocked out, as Haku shook his head, arose, and landed a throat kick to Dynanmite Kid, pinning him.
+Dynamite Kid was practically knocked out, as Haku shook his head, arose, and landed a throat kick to Dynamite Kid, pinning him.

 The Islanders' second major feud, which started shortly after the Survivor Series, was with The British Bulldogs, whose mascot Matilda was "dog-napped" by The Islanders on an episode of WWF Superstars of Wrestling; in the aftermath, WWF President Jack Tunney briefly suspended the Islanders over the incident and would not relent until Matilda was found safe and sound.
 In the weeks following the "dog-napping" incident, the Islanders and Heenan brought a leash to the ring and — to taunt their foes and build fan heat — would pantomime feeding and caressing a dog.
 Eventually, the Bulldogs and Islanders met on opposite sides of a 6-man tag team match (along with Koko B. Ware teaming with the Bulldogs and Bobby Heenan with The Islanders) at WrestleMania IV.